quadroops/pkg/log/README.md

 # Log

 It's not a "real" library for logging.
-This library is just a simple logging wrapper.
 There are so many log library out there, and each of them has their own methods.
-This library is just a simple wrapper but also provide a simple but consistent interface for logging.
+What this library provides are:

+- Simple but consistent log interface methods
+- Simple interface for sending log message and their meta
+- Contextual log.
+Log based on some context can be an event / a process, or anything, the main point is we can manage based on some context

 ## Interfaces